extropyCoder/Ethereum-Wiki-backup/README.md

 # Ethereum-Wiki-backup

-Just a backup of my Ethereum wiki
+Just a backup of my Blockchain wiki